Ramiro-Lopez/telco_churn_project/README.md

-Create Engineered columns from existing data upset rating_difference game_rating lower_rated_white time_control_group
+Create Engineered columns from existing data upset
+Contract Type
+Payment Type
+Internet Service type

-Explore data in search of drivers of upsets
+Explore data in search of drivers of Churn
 - What featues may lead to the rate of churn?
 - Do monthy charges impact churn?
 - Does being a senior citizen impact who churned?
 If it does, do I need to change my strategy of imputation? (in other words, do those assumptions have big impact)